This website is not medical advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 9. They Get Lost And Can’t Take Care of Themselves

-In Stage 6, the cognitive decline is severe, and the person has very little judgment on how to take care of themself.
+In Stage 6, the cognitive decline is severe, and the person has very little judgment on how to take care of themselves.
 A high level of care is necessary to help the individual with daily living tasks such as getting dressed, feeding themselves, and going to the bathroom.

 During this stage, people tend to wander and get lost.
 So they need to be watched constantly.
 They also demonstrate major personality disorder.